Appalachian Spring: Prologue

 The ballet opens with a soft, quiet A major triad in the clarinet.
-The cello sustains the A tonic while the flute, violin, and viola stack build the A major triad again, this time with the dominant chord (E major) stacked in top.
+The cello sustains the A tonic while the flute, violin, and viola stack build the A major triad again, this time with the dominant chord (E major) stacked on top.
 This creates a luminous scenescape, but the dissonances foreshadow danger.
 Copland conjures images of a pastoral scene by ending the chords with a deep tonic in the piano and following it with a shepherd flute-like reiteration of the triad.
 This opening polychord, consisting of the tonic A major and dominant E major, is found throughout the score as a foundation for many of the melodies and tonalities.
 The Revivalist enters first, in darkness, followed by the Pioneer Woman, who takes a seat in her rocking chair.
 Then the Husbandman and Bride enter; as the Husbandman pauses to observe the home, daylight illuminates the stage.
 The four Followers join the Revivalist, who has observed the land with the Pioneer Woman.
 The two-minute opening has set up the themes present throughout the ballet, and Copland employed the upwards building of chords to depict a "nonmilitant fanfare", as Graham described in the early scripts.